 Expansion and a New Aesthetic

-With Seavy’s land purchase in 1857, the cemetery expanded beyond this road and presently comprises the Bobby Jones area and much of the Confederate Memorial Grounds.
+With Seavy’s land purchase in 1857, the cemetery expanded beyond this road and presently comprises the Bobby Jones area and much of the Confederate Burial Grounds.
 The width of the area today suggests it was intentionally retained as a drive.
-The drive later provided close access to the Confederate Memorial Grounds during the Civil War.
-After Seavy’s acreage was purchased, another drive was likely cut along the new east end of the cemetery along Dr. John Westmoreland’s property, which today represents the remainder of the Confederate Memorial Grounds and Jewish Flats, purchased in 1864.
+The drive later provided close access to the Confederate Burial Grounds during the Civil War.
+After Seavy’s acreage was purchased, another drive was likely cut along the new east end of the cemetery along Dr. John Westmoreland’s property, which today represents the remainder of the Confederate Burial Grounds and Jewish Flats, purchased in 1864.

 Alphonse’s challenge became how to create graceful curves on a swath of land with steep hills and a floodplain ending in a creek, all around a large rectangle complete with numerous wide rectilinear drives, none of which could be altered.